Vietnam.vn - Nền tảng quảng bá Việt Nam

 Specifically, at 14:09, the Flight Coordination Information Center reported receiving information from the Ho Chi Minh Area Control Center (ACC HCM) regarding the impact of the earthquake in Thailand on civil aviation activities.
 Accordingly, all flights to the two airports Suvarnabhumi (VTBS) and Don Mueang (VTBD) are temporarily suspended until further notice from the Thai authorities.
 These are the two airports where airlines from Vietnam are operating regular flights.

-How is Vietnam's aviation affected after the earthquake in Thailand? -0
+How is Vietnamese aviation affected after the earthquake in Thailand? -0

 Don Mueang International Airport.

-In addition, the Vietnam Air Traffic Control Center received information from the Bangkok Air Traffic Control Center and deployed ATFM measures to ensure effective coordination of flight operations in the area.
+In addition, the Vietnam Air Traffic Flow Control Center received information from the Bangkok Air Traffic Flow Management Center and deployed ATFM measures to ensure effective coordination of flight operations in the area.

-For flights arriving at VTBS airport, apply CTOT (Calculated Take-Off Time) measures for aircraft departing to this airport and require airlines and ATFM units to strictly comply with the issued CTOT.
+For flights arriving at VTBS airport, apply CTOT (Calculated Take-Off Time) measure for aircraft departing to this airport and require airlines and ATFM units to strictly comply with the issued CTOT.

 For flights arriving at VTBD airport, a minimum departure interval (MDI) of 5 minutes/flight applies to flights departing from the same airport.